school-brainhack/school-brainhack.github.io/content/en/schedule/index.md

   * Tutorials.
 Tutorials will be organized on demand.
   * Collaborate.
 Take time each day to help someone else with their project.

 By the end of week 3, participants will make an oral presentation on a data visualization related to their project, and identify their objectives for the final week.
-This presentation will count for 10% of the final note."""
+This presentation will count for 10% of the final grade (PSY6983 or COMP490/COMP6971)."""

 [[week]]
   week = "**Week 4**"